coderman64/motobug-engine/readme.md

-# Motorbug - A 360&deg; platforming engine for the modern web
+# Motobug Engine - A 360&deg; platforming engine for the modern web

 This is a 360&deg; ("sonic-style") platformer engine completely written in JavaScript and HTML5 allowing you to develop this style of platforming games for the Open Web.

 Example at [https://coderman64.github.io/motobug-engine/](https://coderman64.github.io/motobug-engine/)

+## recent updates:

+Jan 16, 2021
+- Merged updates made to the engine for the SAGE 2020 game Sonic EXP back in to the main Motobug branch.
+This includes many new and exciting features such as:
+    - A title screen, with animated logos that play beforehand (this is simply a .mp4 video file)
+    - Save games
+    - A save-select screen
+    - New items, including a level-finished signpost, and special stage ring
+    - polish with some new sprites, sounds, and animations
+    - _and much more!_

 ## features